Cyprus Corporate tax rates – An easy to understand summary

 - Contributions to the Social Cohesion Fund

-- Expenditure which is not supported by invoices or other supporting documentation.
+- Expenditures which is not supported by invoices or other supporting documentation.

 Tax credit for foreign tax paid

 Any tax suffered abroad on income which is subject to income tax will be credited against any income tax payable on such income irrespective of the existence of a double tax treaty.

 Looking for more information for Tax rates for individuals?
 Click here >